neuroinformatics-unit/software-skills/docs/source/courses/video-analysis.md

 If you encounter issues with any of these steps please contact
 <a href="mailto:n.sirmpilatze@ucl.ac.uk?subject=SWC/GCNU Software Skills">Niko Sirmpilatze</a>
 in advance of the course.
-You may also drop by our office hours at the SWC Library (5th floor) on Friday Nov 24th, 13:00-16:00.
+You may also drop by our office hours at the SWC Library (5th floor) on **Friday Nov 24th, 13:30-16:00**.

 ## Materials